hayooucom/I_love_GitlibCoin/README.md

 GitlibCoin you can get = (1 - pow(0.96,0.002 * total_score))*1000000 ;

-We will store the last time you get GTC. and total GTC received.
+We will store the last time GTC you get. and total GTC received.

 Each time caculate will minus total received of your account